Environmental impact of war: Activist responses

 Military funding is, at present, higher than ever before, and activists are concerned about the implication for greenhouse gas emissions and climate change.
 They advocate for demilitarization, citing the high greenhouse gas emissions and support the redirection of those funds to climate action.
-Currently the world spends about 2.2% of global GDP on military funding according to the World Bank.
+In 2023 the world spent about 2.4 trillion dollars on military.
 It is estimated that it would cost approximately one percent of global GDP yearly until 2030 to reverse the climate crisis.
 Moreover, activists emphasize the need for prevention and the avoidance of costly clean up.
 Currently, the expense for cleaning up military contaminated site is at least $500 billion.
 Finally, activists point to social issues such as extreme poverty and advocate for more funding to be redirected from military expenses to these causes.

 Groups working for demilitarization and peace include the International Peace Bureau, Canadian Voice of Women for Peace, The Rideau Institute, Ceasefire.ca, Project Ploughshares, and Codepink.
 See List of anti-war organizations for more groups.
+24 organizations including Fridays For Future International and Scientist Rebellion as well as 61 scientists, endorsed an appeal linking peace, justice and climate.
+The main idea of the appeal is that we can not stop the ecological crisis without stopping overconsumption and this is impossible as wars continue because GDP is directly linked to military potential.
+As climate change threaten more or less all, even the billionaires, it is good for all to establish peace and justice.
+Among the endorsers are Michael Meeropol, Don Trent Jacobs, Tori Tsui, Betsy Rosenberg.